 The PB-31 was replaced in early 1932 by the improved RCA 44-A (the predecessor of the famed 44-BX) which has inspired numerous other ribbon microphone designs since then.

-The RCA 44-BX is also featured in My New Microphone’s Top 12 Best Vintage Microphones (And Their Best Clones).
+The original RCA 44-BX is featured in the following My New Microphone articles:

 To learn more about microphone history and the inventors of each mic type, check out my article Mic History: Who Invented Each Type Of Microphone And When?

 How Do Ribbon Microphones Work?

 So far we’ve discussed the basics of how ribbon microphones work: A ribbon-shaped diaphragm moves with incoming sound waves within a magnetic structure to produce a mic signal.

 Let’s now get into the nitty-gritty of how ribbon microphones work.

 To best understand the functioning of a ribbon microphone, let’s start by learning about the ribbon element/baffle.